Microsoft Partners with Minnie’s

-In 2015, Minnie’s Learning Lab was created to offer client educational training programs in an effort to help transform lives.
-“The pandemic presented unprecedented challenges and because of social distancing, we had to halt all of our in-class programs.
-The buses that transported hundreds of children were no longer arriving at our facility and our team had to immediately rethink how to administer our curriculum.
+In 2015, Minnie’s Learning Lab was created to offer client educational training programs to help transform lives.
+“The pandemic presented unprecedented challenges, and because of social distancing, we had to halt all of our in-class programs.
+As a result, the buses that transported hundreds of children were no longer arriving at our facility, and our team had to rethink how to administer our curriculum immediately.
 The technology partnership with Microsoft enables Minnie’s Food Pantry to do just that.
 We can now offer a state-of-the-art platform to host our classes remotely anywhere in the country.
 It also gives individuals an opportunity to learn and have flexibility while doing it,” said Dr. Cheryl Jackson, Founder of Minnie’s Food Pantry.

 Minnie’s Food Pantry adult classes are focused on financial literacy, health and nutrition, and job skills training.
-We partnered with schools across Collin County to educate children on basic life skills and tools for adulthood.
-Through Minnie’s Learning Lab, more than 4,000 hours of training have been logged and individuals found gainful employment.
+In addition, we partnered with schools across Collin County to educate children on basic life skills and tools for adulthood.
+Through Minnie’s Learning Lab, more than 4,000 hours of training have been logged, and individuals found gainful employment.